-A Bridge Course in Mathematics, designed to bridge the gap between General Mathematics or Mathematics III at the Leaving Certificate and the University course Mathematics (Pure and Applied) I, will be given in the University for two hours on each Tuesday, Wednesday and Thursday from 12th February to 7th March, 1963, consisting of twelve two-hour periods in all.
+A Bridge Course in Mathematics, designed to bridge the gap between Mathematics III at the Leaving Certificate and the University course Mathematics (Pure and Applied) I, will be given in the University for two hours on each Tuesday, Wednesday and Thursday from 11th February to 5th March, 1964, consisting of twelve two-hour periods in all.
+The course could also assist students who have achieved an "A" pass in General Mathematics.